kijiproject/kiji/kijiproject.github.com/_posts/tutorials/phonebook/1.0.0-rc6/2012-01-01-phonebook-derived-columns.md

 about Avro types can be found [here](http://avro.apache.org/docs/current/spec.html).

-We decompose and write the individual fields into a derived column using `writer.put(...)`.
+We decompose and write the individual fields into a derived column using `mWriter.put(...)`.
 For example, the zip code can be extracted from the Address object and written as follows:

 {% highlight java %}
-writer.put(entityId, Fields.DERIVED_FAMILY, Fields.ZIP, address.getZip());
+mWriter.put(entityId, Fields.DERIVED_FAMILY, Fields.ZIP, address.getZip());
 {% endhighlight %}

 ### Running the Example